viodid/chatbot-openAI/README.md

 ## Acknowledgments

 The chatbot UI design is based on a CodePen design created by Zenworm, which can be found at [source](https://codepen.io/zenworm/pen/KqLNPm).
-We express our gratitude for their contribution.

 ## Contributing